isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 [Registration Form](https://go.gov.sg/gstlevel1){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/Course%20Programme%20GST%20L1_3-2022.pdf){:target="_blank"}

-Registration is OPEN for intake 3/2022 (Feb 2023 intake).
+Registration is CLOSED for intake 3/2022 (Feb 2023 intake).

 The next intake for this course will be in May 2023.
 Registration will be available six to eight weeks prior to the course commencement date.